 The games themselves are serious but friendly.
 Free coffee and snacks are provided.

 Sandwiches or salads can be purchased for lunch.
-The entire experience might be described as "comfortable", but you might well use the words "fun" and "exciting" as well.
+The entire experience might be described as "comfortable", but I am betting that you might use the words "fun" and "exciting" as well.